Community-Acquired Pneumonia in Adults

 Pneumonia is a type of lung infection.
 It can cause breathing problems and other symptoms.
 In community-acquired pneumonia (CAP), you get infected in a community setting.
 It doesn’t happen in a hospital, nursing home, or other healthcare center.

 Your lungs are part of your respiratory system.
 This system supplies fresh oxygen to your blood and removes carbon dioxide, a waste product.
 When you breathe in air through your nose and mouth, it reaches the tiny air sacs of the lung (alveoli) through a series of tubes.
 From here, oxygen flows into your blood.
-Carbon dioxide flows out from the blood into the alveoli and you then breathe it out.
+Carbon dioxide flows out from the blood into the alveoli.
+You then breathe it out.

-Many germs can grow inside your body and cause disease.
-Specific types of germs can cause lung infection and pneumonia when they invade.
+Many germs can grow inside and on your body and cause disease.
+Certain germs can cause lung infection and pneumonia when they get into the lungs.
 This can cause your respiratory system to work poorly.
 For example, oxygen may not be able to get into your blood as easily.
 That can cause shortness of breath.
-If your body can’t get enough oxygen to survive, pneumonia may lead to death.
+Pneumonia may lead to death if your body can’t get enough oxygen to survive.

 Sometimes these germs can spread from person to person.
 When someone infected with one of these germs sneezes or coughs, you might breathe the germs into your lungs.
-If your immune system doesn’t kill the germs first, the germs might grow and cause pneumonia.
+The germs may grow and cause pneumonia if your immune system doesn’t kill the germs first.

-CAP is more common during the winter months, in older adults.
+CAP is more common during the winter months.
+It's also more common in older adults.
 But it can affect people of any age.
-It can be very serious especially in older adults, young children or people with other health problems.
+It can be very serious, especially in older adults, young children, and people with other health problems.

 What causes community-acquired pneumonia?